KQ7365/orgamate-client/README.md

 # Orgamate - A personal assistant application to keep you organized

-Welcome to the README for the client side of a full-stack applicatio I developed.
+Welcome to the README for the client side of a full-stack application I developed.
 Below will provide details of this project.

 # Instructions to deploy app